xvik/gradle-animalsniffer-plugin/src/doc/docs/guide/use/android.md

 ### Test tasks

-Test tasks are not checked by default.
+Test sources are not checked by default.
 If you want to check test sources:

 ```groovy
 animalsniffer {